mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/rir-csharp.md

 {{ site.terms.rir }} provides a few utility methods as well.
 Later on this guide, we are going to use one of these utility functions to bake a sphere into a Revit model.
 To access these methods, we need to add another binding to `RhinoInside.Revit.dll` assembly which is shipped with {{ site.terms.rir }}.

 Please follow the steps described above, and add a reference to this assembly as well.
-You can find the DLL under `%APPDATA%/Autodesk/Revit/Addins/XXXX/RhinoInside.Revit/` where `XXXX` is the Revit version e.g. `2019`
+Typically, you can find the DLL under `%APPDATA%/Autodesk/Revit/Addins/XXXX/RhinoInside.Revit/` where `XXXX` is the Revit version e.g. `2019`
+In some cases, (such as if system admin has installed this addon) it may be under %PROGRAMDATA%/Autodesk/Revit/20XX/RhinoInside.Revit

 ![]({{ "/static/images/guides/rir-csharp04b.png" | prepend: site.baseurl }})